christophertcampbell/talks/sass/README.md

-# Quick Intro to SASS
+# Quick Guide to SASS

 By Chris Campbell, &copy;2019; License: MIT